Esther-ParraMora/ERM-detection/README.md

   <li>VGG-19</li>
 </ul>

-All models where trained and tested using:
+All models were trained and tested using:
 <ul>
   <li>PyTorch 1.5.0+cu101</li>
   <li>torchvision 0.6.0+cu101</li>